 Drug information provided by: Micromedex

 It is very important that your doctor check your progress while you receive this medicine.
 This will allow your doctor to see if the medicine is working properly and to decide if you should continue to use it.
-Blood tests may be needed to check for unwanted effects.
+Blood and urine tests may be needed to check for unwanted effects.

 This medicine may increase your risk of having a heart attack or stroke.
 This is more likely to occur in people who already have heart disease.
 People who use this medicine for a long time might also have a higher risk.
 Tell your doctor if you have chest pain that may spread to your arms, jaw, back, or neck, trouble breathing, nausea, slurred speech, unusual sweating, or faintness.

 Liver problems may occur while you are using this medicine.
-Stop using this medicine and check with your doctor right away if you are having more than one of these symptoms: abdominal pain or tenderness; clay-colored stools; dark urine; decreased appetite; fever; headache; itching; loss of appetite; nausea and vomiting; skin rash; swelling of the feet or lower legs; unusual tiredness or weakness; or yellow eyes or skin.
+Check with your doctor right away if you are having more than one of these symptoms: abdominal or stomach pain or tenderness, clay-colored stools, dark urine, decreased appetite, fever, headache, itching, loss of appetite, nausea and vomiting, skin rash, swelling of the feet or lower legs, unusual tiredness or weakness, or yellow eyes or skin.

 Serious skin reactions can occur with this medicine.
-Check with your doctor right away if you have blistering, peeling, or loosening of the skin; red skin lesions; a severe skin rash or acne; sores or ulcers on the skin; or fever or chills while you are using this medicine.
+Check with your doctor right away if you have blistering, peeling, or loose skin, red skin lesions, a severe skin rash or acne, sores or ulcers on the skin, or fever or chills while you are using this medicine.

 Using this medicine while you are pregnant can harm your unborn baby.
 If you think you have become pregnant while using the medicine, tell your doctor right away.

 Do not take other medicines unless they have been discussed with your doctor.
 This includes prescription or nonprescription (over-the-counter [OTC]) medicines and herbal or vitamin supplements.